After beating all the odds and putting in a lot of hard work, you managed to set up your very own startup.

 Yes, you have hired one or two sales reps to do the job.
-But out there, you have a bunch of competitors who are trying to grab the attention of your target audience.
+But out there, you have a bunch of competitors trying to grab your target audience’s attention.

 If you think your sales reps will just call, use their charm and convince the prospects.

 Well, then I am sorry to disappoint you.
 It isn’t that easy.